tommason14/modified_polymatic/README.md

 k21  83.54565331
 k22  91.49469955
    ```
+   In this example, the reaction between two styrene sulfonate monomers
+   has a free energy barrier of 77.70 kJ/mol, while the energy barrier to two
+   divinylbenzene units reacting is 91.49 kJ/mol.

    Then add a `--controlled` flag in the call to
    `polym_loop.py`.
    After all of one type of monomer has been consumed, a 20 ps NVT run at 900 K
-   is performed to shuffle the system, using `polymatic/scripts/shuffle.in`.
+   is performed to rearrange the molecules, using `polymatic/scripts/shuffle.in`.
 To
    turn off this behaviour, add the `--controlled --no-shuffle` flags.

 Lastly, the LAMMPS executable is defined using a `LAMMPS_EXEC` environmental